fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-#### Repetition of models and migrations
+#### Repeatability of models and migrations

 We have noticed that the code for models and migrations is very repetitive.
-For example, the model
+For example, the model of teams

 ````js
 class Team extends Model {}